pete-debiase/Comprog/README.md

 #### [121.
 Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)
 - `min()` and `max()` introduce quite a bit of overhead, even when called on a collection of just two items.
+    + But make the code so readable that it's worth it.

 |    Date    |  Solution Time   | Language |
 |:----------:|:----------------:|:--------:|